Debankur04/Jashn/README.md

-# Jashn: Event Manager for Clubs and Societies [OnCode]
+# Jashn: Event Manager for Clubs and Societies

 ## Project Overview